 - Those with a tiny dot in the background – “it could have been an elephant or was it a mouse?” … yawn.

 - Badly damaged ones

 - Unflattering ones: ‘the fork full of food just about to reach the gargantuan orifice’, kind of ones, or the really, really ‘bad hair day’ kind … unless they are worth keeping for the hysterical laugh factor.

 Those photos that escape the not needed box are placed into KEEPERS or OTHERS

 - In good condition

 - Sharply focussed

 - Able to be digitally reproduced e.g. colour not too faded, clear detail **

-The OTHERS were those left over – not terrible, not excellent but may be needed down the track.
+The OTHERS are those left over – not terrible, not excellent – but may be needed down the track.

 Next post: Getting more strategic with the KEEPERS box and dealing with some of those ‘dilemma’ images.